purplena/php-for-begginers-2023/README.md

-I decided to keep for the personal use the code that was created by [Jeffrey Way](https://github.com/JeffreyWay) as a part of his course [PHP for Beginners](https://laracasts.com/series/php-for-beginners-2023-edition)  at [laracasts.com](https://laracasts.com/)
+I decided to keep for personal use the code that was created by [Jeffrey Way](https://github.com/JeffreyWay) as a part of his course [PHP for Beginners](https://laracasts.com/series/php-for-beginners-2023-edition)  at [laracasts.com](https://laracasts.com/)
 Here there are 4 sections:

 SECTION 1 The Fundamentals